Hims Reviews: Are Hims' products and services legit?

 Here’s how Hims’ psychiatry works:

 1. Answer some questions up-front.
-These are questions you’d typically answer in an office setting when you first seek treatment.
+You’d typically answer these questions in an office setting when you first seek treatment.
 You’ll share information about your medical history and your current symptoms.

 2. Choose a time slot to have a video meeting with a psychiatric professional.
 Depending on your state, this could be a psychiatrist or a different psychiatry provider, such as a psychiatric nurse practitioner.